-This project is open to artists living and working in Santa Barbara County.
+This project is open to artists living and working in Santa Barbara or Ventura Counties.

 As a public art program, this is an opportunity for emerging and professional artists alike to showcase their work through a unique project.
 Individual artists and small collaborative teams are both eligible, though teams must use one application.

-In order to accommodate as many new painters as possible, preference will be given first to artists who have not previously painted a piano, and to artists who have not painted a piano in several years.
-If you were a piano-painter in the immediately preceding year (2021), the selection committee will likely pass on your submission in 2022 in order to give new artists, or artists who have not participated in some time, a chance.
+In order to accommodate new painters preference will be given to artists who have not previously painted a piano, or to artists who have not painted a piano in several years.
+If you were a piano-painter in the immediately preceding year (2022), the selection committee will likely pass on your submission in 2023 in order to give new artists, or artists who have not participated in some time, a chance.

 To Submit, Please Include: